-- The Council is not satisfied with, and has decided to refuse, the Plan proposal as it is not considered to meet the basic conditions and/or would not even with modification; - The Council is satisfied that the Plan meets the basic conditions, or will with modification, and an explanation of the actions to be taken and modifications made in response to the Examiners report; and - "whether to extend the area to which the referendum is (or referendums are) to take place". - 2.3 The decision to refuse a Plan proposal can only be made on the following grounds: - If the Council is not satisfied that the Plan proposal meets the basic conditions; - If the Council does not believe that, with modification, the Plan proposal can meet the basic conditions; - If the Council considers that the Plan proposal constitutes a repeat proposal; and - If the Council does not believe that the Qualifying Body is authorised or that the proposal does not comply with that authorisation.
+- The Council is not satisfied with, and have decided to refuse, the plan proposal as it is not considered to meet the basic conditions and/or would not even with modification; - The Council is satisfied that the plan meets the basic conditions or will with modification and an explanation of the actions to be taken and modifications made in response to the Examiners report; and - Whether to extend the area to which the referendum is (or referendums are) to take place. - 2.3 The decision to refuse a plan proposal can only be made on the following grounds: - If the Council is not satisfied that the plan proposal meets the basic conditions; - If the Council does not believe that with modification the plan proposal can meet the basic conditions; - If the Council considers that the plan proposal constitutes a repeat proposal; and - If the Council does not believe that the Qualifying Body is authorised or that the proposal does not comply with that authorisation.